 Retail Sales YoY in Indonesia averaged 7.52 percent from 2006 until 2022, reaching an all time high of 40.30 percent in January of 2010 and a record low of -26.30 percent in November of 2008.
 This page provides - Indonesia Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Indonesia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Retail Sales YoY in Indonesia is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Indonesia to stand at 6.00 in 12 months time.
-In the long-term, the Indonesia Retail Sales YoY is projected to trend around 5.10 percent in 2020, according to our econometric models.
+Retail Sales YoY in Indonesia is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Indonesia Retail Sales YoY is projected to trend around 5.10 percent in 2023, according to our econometric models.